 Our diamonds are conflict free and come from the best diamond dealers from Antwerp.
 Our diamonds from 0.30 crt and more come with an official certificate from the renowned GIA or HRD.
 On top of that, DiamondsByMe is the most significant Dutch supplier of diamonds.
 Customers have access to free information on diamonds.
 Our mission is finding you the right diamond, matching your personal budget.

 What is a diamond?

 Diamonds are the most solid natural resource available.
-A diamond consists of crystalised carbon and is formed under high pressure at depths of 140 to 190 kilometers.
+A diamond consists of crystallized carbon and is formed under high pressure at depths of 140 to 190 miles.
 This makes them difficult to locate and therefore very rare.
-Uncut diamonds have a characterictic octagonal shape and they disperse light.
+Uncut diamonds have a characteristic octagonal shape and they disperse light.
 With the right light, a diamond shines brilliantly.
 That makes a diamond a beautiful, popular piece of jewelry.
 Read more about the origin of diamonds

 After retrieving them, uncut diamonds are shaped to enhance light dispersion.
 Imperfections are carefully removed with the sole purpose of maintaining its caratage.
 The diamond will be judged according several criteria to determine its value.
 The top four criteria is known as the 4 C’s, which are GIA enforced.

 Diamonds are extremely rare and a product of nature.
 This makes each diamond a one of a kind and unique.
 There are four main factors, the four C’s, which quantify the value and quality of a diamond.
 The 4 C’s of a diamond are:

 A combination of these four C’s make it possible to make a standardized evaluation of each individual diamond, which is used to determine its value.